SolomonGithu/object-detection-and-vlm-description/README.md

 ![Hardware setup](assets/docs_assets/hardware-setup.jpg)

 Note that you need to select a model for the video_objectdetection brick.
-You can [load custom models](https://www.youtube.com/watch?v=X-GBxtfEP-8) to the boar using platforms such as Edge Impulse.
-This model will be run by main.py and trigger the VLM once specified object(s) are detected.
+Train one on [Edge Impulse](https://www.edgeimpulse.com/) and load it to your UNO Q. Feel free to use follow this [tutorial](https://www.youtube.com/watch?v=X-GBxtfEP-8) on loading custom models to App Lab.
+Alternatively, you can also manually load models as shown in [this project](https://www.hackster.io/sologithu/running-local-vlms-on-arduino-uno-q-with-the-app-lab-70e8e3#toc-step-3--copy-tinyml-model-to-uno-q-3).
+This model will be run by main.py and prompt the VLM when the specified object is detected.

 1. On your personal computer, clone the GitHub repository:
 ```